Alfresco/docs-alfresco/insight-engine/latest/config/keys.md

 ## Keystore directory structure

-The `keystores` directory contains the following structure and files.
+The `keystores` directory contains the following structure and files:

 ```bash
 keystores